Portfolio Review 2025

 She is currently the editorial coordinator of MACBA and writes for various magazines specializing in contemporary culture.

-Tania Sharapova
+Tanya Sharapova

 (Photographer and visual artist)